Architecture in China: A Blend of Tradition and Modernity

-Students will spend approximately 6 days in Shanghai, 4 days in Nanjing, 3 days in Xian, 6 days in Beijing, and 5 days in Hong Kong.
+Students will spend approximately 6 days in Shanghai, 5 days in Hangzhou, 6 days in Beijing, and 4 days in Hong Kong.
 Most of the study abroad program will consist of planned group activities along with some free time.

 Shanghai (6 days): The program begins in Shanghai, an international mega-metropolis with a population of more than 23 million.
 It has been a center of commerce and arts between east and west since 1930s.
 Students will experience the interesting blend of tradition and modernity in Shanghai.

 - Traditional architecture: The City God Temple, Yuyuan Garden.

 - Traditional architecture: Shikumen Shanghai traditional townhouse, Xintiandi, Tianzifang